 - Only specialties that offered 50 or more positions in the Main Residency Match are included.

 - With the exception of applicant type, all applicant characteristics are self-reported.
-U.S. allopathic and osteopathic medical schools have verified most USMLE Step 1 and Step 2 CK scores and COMLEX-USA Level 1 and Level 2-CE scores for U.S. allopathic and osteopathic seniors and graduates.
+U.S. MD and DO medical schools have verified most USMLE Step 1 and Step 2 CK scores and COMLEX-USA Level 1 and Level 2-CE scores for U.S. MD and DO seniors and graduates.
 Other scores, primarily for students and graduates of international medical schools, (IMGs) have not been verified.

 - Not all applicants provided information or gave the NRMP permission to use their data in research; accordingly, missing data exist in all characteristics.

 - USE GOOD JUDGMENT.
 This tool uses data from past Matches and is NOT designed to predict success or failure in the Match.

 - Data become less representative and may not be helpful if the criteria are refined too narrowly and the sample size becomes very small.

 HOW TO USE THE INTERACTIVE CHARTING OUTCOMES IN THE MATCH:

 - Component 1, the right-hand column, allows applicants to identify a specialty of interest, set the size of the database using a range of Match years, and enter characteristics using a variety of filters.
 Many of the filters allow for the selection of multiple options, so it is recommended that applicants include all options less than or equal to the intended value.
 For example, to filter the data based on 7 publications, check “no publications,” “less than 3,” “3-5,” and “5-10.”
 The “Reset Filters” button can be used at any time to clear the filters.